-- Finiteness provides us with an UV completion of our QFT - Boundary conditions for RGE of the MSSM - RGI takes the flow in the right direction for the third generation and Higgs masses also for susy spectrum (high) - Are there other finite models? - Can it give us insight into the flavour structure? - Can we have successful reduction of couplings in a SM-like theory?
+- Finiteness provides us with an UV completion of our QFT - Boundary conditions for RGE of the MSSM - RGI takes the flow in the right direction for the third generation and Higgs masses Taking into account experimental constraints ⇒ susy spectrum high - Experimentally challenging

+- Are there other finite models? - Can it give us insight into the flavour structure? - Can we have successful reduction of couplings in a SM-like theory?